 The Bigrlyi Joint Venture (BJV) covers ten granted Exploration Retention Licences located approximately 320km north-west of Alice Springs in the Northern Territory.
 Participants in the Joint Venture are Energy Metals Limited (53.29% and Manager), Northern Territory Uranium Pty Ltd (a wholly owned subsidiary of Paladin) (41.71%) and Southern Cross Exploration NL (5%).

 Potential for uranium mineralisation at Bigrlyi was first recognised in the early 1970s.
 In 1973 discovery of carnotite mineralisation at Bigrlyi resulted from a basin-wide systematic ground radiometric survey across units of the Mount Eclipse Sandstone.
-Since then sixteen radiometric anomalies have been identified but not all have been drill tested.
-From 1974 to 1983 a comprehensive exploration program was undertaken on the Bigrlyi tenements including regional and detailed geological mapping, percussion and diamond drilling, mineral resource calculations and preliminary metallurgical extractive testwork.
+Since then 16 radiometric anomalies have been identified but not all have been drill tested.
+From 1974 to 1983 a comprehensive exploration programme was undertaken on the Bigrlyi tenements including regional and detailed geological mapping, percussion and diamond drilling, mineral resource calculations and preliminary metallurgical extractive testwork.
 In 1983 the project was placed on care and maintenance following the adoption of the “Three Mines Policy” by the then Australian Government which, together with low uranium prices, stifled the development of new uranium projects in Australia.
 On-ground exploration at Bigrlyi did not resume until 2005 following changes in Government policy towards uranium mining and a rapidly rising uranium price.